 The e-mails contained in the encrypted inbox are encrypted using PGP.
 As you learned in the first doodle film, the message’s sender, recipient, and subject line are not encrypted.
 This is not possible with any of the encryption methods currently available.

-You may activate your inbox encryption in the Settings pane at Mail - Inbox encryption.
-Paste your public key in the text box and enable the option Activate PGP encryption for incoming emails.
+You may activate your inbox/sent folder encryption in the Settings pane at Mail - Inbox encryption.
+Paste your public key into the text box and enable the option Activate PGP encryption for incoming emails.
 No need to confirm via any button - it's activated straight away.

 If some error occours, please check, that the key is copied correctly.
 These settings and the key apply to the encrypted inbox and the sent folder.